-Forget fancy, contemporary cuisine for a moment, though and certainly forget the hipster side of kale, because kale-the Italian way is a matter of heritage and cucina povera.
-An ingredient known especially in the countryside and protagonist in some of Italy most traditional dishes.
+Forget fancy, contemporary cuisine for a moment, though, and certainly forget the hipster side of kale, because kale-the Italian way is a matter of heritage and cucina povera.
+An ingredient is known especially in the countryside and protagonist in some of Italy’s most traditional dishes.

 Cavolo nero and ribollita: at the heart of Tuscany’s cucina povera